Facilities at the Zaanse Schans

 In the event of a calamity, visitors and drivers must follow the lead of the “Stichting De Zaanse Schans” staff, the police and/or the fire brigade.

 The Zaanse Schans gives a picture of the Zaanstreek in the 17th and 18th centuries.
-This means – unfortunately – that the accessibility is limited to wheelchair users, because all is based on another era.
+This means – unfortunately – that the accessibility is limited to wheelchair users because all is based on another era.
 Zaanse Schans however, offers accessible bridges and disabled toilets.
-These are found in Tweekoppige Phoenix and het Zaans Museum.
+These are found at the toilet group De Bezem and the Zaans Museum.

 Special parking spaces are available and you can book a wheelchair from the Zaans Museum.
 The Jonge Schaap is the only wheelchair-friendly windmill.